pianomanx/pigallery2/MANPAGE.md

   Gallery-NavBar-SortingGrouping-defaultSearchGroupingMethod-method      (default: 'Date')
   Gallery-NavBar-SortingGrouping-defaultSearchGroupingMethod-ascending   (default: false)
   Gallery-captionFirstNaming                                            Show the caption (IPTC 120) tags from the EXIF data instead of the filenames. (default: false)
-  Gallery-Lightbox-defaultSlideshowSpeed                                Default time interval for displaying a photo in the slide show. (default: 5)
+  Gallery-Lightbox-slideshowSpeed                                       Default time interval for displaying a photo in the slide show. (default: 5)
   Gallery-Lightbox-captionAlwaysOn                                      If enabled, lightbox will always show caption by default, not only on hover. (default: false)
   Gallery-Lightbox-facesAlwaysOn                                        If enabled, lightbox will always show faces by default, not only on hover. (default: false)
   Gallery-Lightbox-loopVideos                                           If enabled, lightbox will loop videos by default. (default: false)